 - This costs SFr.
 53 million annually and an estimated 41 million walking days are enjoyed on the network.

 In order to ensure an attractive as well as safe network, structural understanding and careful maintenance are essential.
 A wide range of specialist skills is also necessary.
 Whenever possible, simple resources using mostly naturally-occurring materials are used.
 Generally speaking, it is local authorities who are responsible for the construction and care of footpaths, however, in Adelboden there is an agreement with the tourist authority who employ three summertime caretakers.
-Then there is the work of area manager, Jean-Rolf Pieren, who is in charge of signposting and integration with the Bernese walking network.
-For over 30 years, Pieren has been looking after the Adelboden region with skill and dedication.
-Thanks to his never-ending enthusiasm, he has made a huge contribution to the development and improvement of our local footpaths.
-In Adelboden alone, these cover well over 200km (124 miles) at a cost of several hundred thousand Swiss Francs, which comes from the local authority, Adelboden Tourism, the mountain transport companies, various transport providers and many other sponsors.
+Then there is the work of area manager, Alfred Zimmermann, who is in charge of signposting and integration with the Bernese walking network.
+In Adelboden alone, these cover almost 300 km (186 miles) at a cost of several hundred thousand Swiss Francs, which comes from the local authority, Adelboden Tourism, the mountain transport companies, various transport providers and many other sponsors.

 In neighbouring Frutigen, Niklaus Jenzer from the town council is responsible for the network of footpaths, ensuring that his 120km section is regularly inspected and maintained.
 Teams from the local authority, civil defence force and also volunteers carry out this work with distinction and the necessary specialist know-how.
 According to Jenzer, several paths require almost daily attention following an extremely wet summer.